nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 And, yeah, I'm just I just kinda keep saying a little bit.
 It can't be.
 Looks it looks like giants.
 It looks like giants.
 And you can just tell he's, like, trying to process that and and deal with the cognitive dissonance that that is is creating.

 Alright.
-And, any Hurgen, do you have any response to I would just keep saying it can't be, but nothing else makes sense.
+And, any Hurgan, do you have any response to I would just keep saying it can't be, but nothing else makes sense.
 Alright.
 As you guys are as you guys are doing your investigating and different different things here, work as the person with with kind of like the overarching view of the, of the the the Overwatch position.
 I have to step aside for a second and make sure my kids are doing good with getting in bed and all that jazz.

 So Uh-huh.
 Okay.
 Five minutes out.
 You guys do your thing.
 Uh-huh.

 Fair.
 You notice, in the distance towards the mines, you see some what looks to be kind of like some fresh smoke billowing out.
 As you sift through the ruins a faint sound also echoes from the direction of the mines, you hear a monstrous skittering noise as well as seeing the smoke.
 Well, I don't, I don't know nothing about no giants, but there's something in the mind, and it ain't happy.
 I'll I'll call out to my companions.

 I think it's maybe coming this way.
 Alright.
 Ergen, you you get that call from Rurik.
 And, what what is your response?
-I would probably grab Demlar, do an athletics check, and get behind the pillar.
+I would probably grab Demlor, do an athletics check, and get behind the pillar.

 Alright.
 As we try to get closer and closer with Rurik as kind of our bird's eye view.
 Alright.
 So you grab Move from pillar to pillar.
 I think I'm seeing, like, pillars and things.